 During my recent sabbatical, I painted a picture that, finally, can illustrate some of the decision-making that went into it, because I remember enough of the decision-making that went into it, and there were enough changes of direction to be interesting.
 This isn’t my favorite painting, but hopefully sufficient to demonstrate the circuitous nature of painting.

 The main point here is: I only started with a vague idea of what the painting would look like, and I changed my mind about it several times during the process.
+Moreover, the final style was unplanned, but influenced by paintings I’ve seen in the past.

 I did it while looking at this view out of a hotel window: